sloth-guy/Scrum/Scrum/pillars.md

 # transparency
 The emergent Process and work must be visible to those performing the work as well as those receiving the work.
-Important decisions are based on the perceived state of its three formal [[MOC - Artifacts]]. [[MOC - Artifacts]] that have low transparency can lead to decisions that diminish value and increase risk.
+Important decisions are based on the perceived state of its three formal [[MOC - artifacts]]. [[MOC - artifacts]] that have low transparency can lead to decisions that diminish value and increase risk.
 Transparency enables [[#inspection]]. [#Inspection] without transparency is misleading and wasteful.

 # inspection
-The [[MOC - Artifacts]] and the progress toward agreed goals must be inspected frequently and diligently to detedt potentially undesirable variances or problems.
+The [[MOC - artifacts]] and the progress toward agreed goals must be inspected frequently and diligently to detedt potentially undesirable variances or problems.
 To help with inspection, Scrum provides cadence in the form of its five [[MOC - events]].
 Inspection enables [[#adaptation]].
 Inspection without adaptation is pointless.

 # adaptation